kkuchar2/libmpeg7/README.md

 ## Reporting Issues

-If you encounter any errors or issues while using the library, please create an issue in this GitHub repository.
-When reporting issues, please include:
+If you encounter any errors or issues while using the library, please create an issue in this GitHub repository

-1. Your operating system and compiler version
-2. The command or code that triggered the error
-3. Full error message or stack trace if available
-4. Steps to reproduce the issue

 ## Author